 In any case, what and who do we mean by ‘the poor’?
 In Pope Francis’ theological tradition, sometimes called the Theology of the People, the term ‘poor’ refers to people who live with the experience of non-power.
 This can be economic but also social, material, relational, educational, spiritual.

 Someone who is living with the experience of non-power has a sense of their need for other human beings.
 The awareness of needing others, the yearning for love and belonging.
 The opposite of individualism.
 That is a very profound truth and a beautiful thing, which is why Francis says the church must be not only for the poor, but of the poor.

 He says if the Holy Spirit is set free among the poor, this is how the Church itself will be transformed.
 Vulnerability and humility are qualities to be treasured: these are qualities often found in people who are excluded and ignored.
 Estranged from those who experience non-power, we are all impoverished, less human.
 And we exclude the possibility of what they can contribute.

 But people who are poor don’t always appear to be ‘deserving’.
 Their traditions, opinions and cultures may cut across what we are used to.
 Can the church really welcome everyone who is experiencing non power?
 What about people in Stoke or Sunderland who voted UKIP?
 Or is it easier to prioritise minority groups, refugees and the destitute?
 Sure, some people are hard to love.
 But by ranking their poverty we risk impoverishing ourselves.

 A truly Common Good approach would recognise all the groups who experience non-power – ethnic and social – all of them.
 It is not a zero sum game.
 It’s not Either/Or, it’s Both/And.

-But he talks about the ‘gift of the poor’.
-He says it is often they who are free enough to show, with the greatest clarity the needs, beauty and pain of the whole community.
+But there is such a thing as the ‘gift of the poor’.
+It is often they who are free enough to show, with the greatest clarity the needs, beauty and pain of the whole community.

 Shaming them even further into silence will eventually hurt us all.